broadinstitute/horsefish/scripts/cfos/README.md

             - requires workspace name and workspace project arguments

 ##### Usage
-    1. only validate input excel file
-        `python3 /scripts/cfos/make_dataset_data_tables.py -x EXCEL_FILE -d DATASET_NAME -j SCHEMA_JSON -v`
+    1. only validate input excel file - if provided, this overrides the tsv creation and "upload" settings `python3 /scripts/cfos/make_dataset_data_tables.py -x EXCEL_FILE -d DATASET_NAME -j SCHEMA_JSON -v`

     2. only validate and create load tsv files locally but no upload to Terra workspace